canonical/maas/docs/development/rpc.rst

 =========

-MAAS contains an RPC mechanism such that every process in the region is connected to every process in the cluster (strictly, every pserv process).
+MAAS contains an RPC mechanism such that every process in the region is connected to every process in the cluster (strictly, every rackd process).
 It's based on AMP_, specifically `Twisted's implementation`_.

 .. _AMP: